 In this paper, we have carried out a country-specific daily data event study analysis of whether official announcements of reserves stocks influence risk-taking in the Asia-Pacific region.
 Our focal risk-taking proxy measure is the implied volatility of currency options.
+We find no systematic evidence that accumulation of reserves influences risk-taking when considering implied volatilities.
+We find some indication that accumulation of reserves might be associated with an increase in risk-taking when considering CDS changes as an alternative risk-taking measure.
+As discussed earlier, these findings are not necessarily at odds since currency options and CDS could be used by different agents for different purposes.

-Our results generally suggest that reserves accumulation does not assert a significant influence on risk-taking and any such indirect costs via a risk-taking channel are negligible.
+Overall, our results generally suggest that reserves accumulation does not assert a systematic influence on risk-taking and any such indirect costs via a risk-taking channel are negligible.